gdtk-uq/gdtk/website/content/docs/getting-started/_index.md

 ## Updating your installed version of Eilmer

-Because Eilmer is being actively developed, we will make frequent changes and additions to the source code and the examples.
+Because Eilmer, L1d and the toolkit functions are being actively developed, we will make frequent changes and additions to the source code and the examples.
-To update your copy of the program and examples, move into the eilmer source area and pull any new revisions into your local copy.
+To update your copy of the repository, move into any directory within the working tree and pull any new revisions into your local copy.
-Then use `make` to coordinate the compiling and installing as before:

     cd dgd/src/eilmer
     make clean
     git pull -v

+Then, to build a refreshed copy of Eilmer, use `make` to coordinate the compiling and installing as before:

     make install